 The challenge for potential investors evaluating renewable energy opportunities in Guyana is the current energy legislation, which allows the state-owned company Guyana Power and Light Inc (GPL), to have a monopoly over power generation.
-The absence of grid tie-in legislation to allow for the resale of power to the state-owned entity may affect feasibility studies unless a public private partnership is brokered, which GPL has done with private energy firms using fossil fuel-based power generators.
+The absence of grid tie-in legislation to allow for the resale of power to the state-owned entity may affect feasibility studies unless a public private partnership can be established for this purpose.
+In conjunction with the Public Utilities Commission (PUC) and the Prime Minister’s office, GPL has previously done PPPs with private energy firms using fossil fuel-based power generators.

 Development of Microgrids for Outlying Regions

 Economic development in Guyana’s outlying regions is stymied by a lack of reliable electricity.
-These areas often have small populations, however, their locations and/or natural resources make them attractive sites for investment.
-GPL loses approximately 26 percent of the power it generates due to inefficiencies in power grid and transmission lines.
-The GoG is exploring microgrids as a potential low cost, clean energy solution, to address outlying region’s energy demands while reducing the grid congestion and peak loads on the main grid.
+These areas often have small populations.
+However, their locations and/or natural resources make them attractive sites for investment.
+GPL loses approximately 26 percent of the power it generates due to inefficiencies in the power grid and transmission lines.
+The GoG is rolling out microgrids as a potential low cost, clean energy solution to address outlying regions’ energy demands while reducing the grid congestion and peak loads on the main grid.
+In 2023, the GoG requested bids for solar photovoltaic projects and this trend continued in 2025 as the government expands renewable energy.

 Development of Hydropower